eugene-babichenko/cubemx2cmake/README.rst

 * Toolchain: SW4STM32
 * [X] Generate under root

 Then open your project directory and run *cubemx2cmake <your_cube_mx_file>.ioc*.
-If your working dirctory contains inly one CubeMX project file (*.ioc), you can simply run *cubemx2cmake* and it will find your project file automatically.
+If your working directory contains only one CubeMX project file (*.ioc), you can simply run *cubemx2cmake* and it will find your project file automatically.
 This will generate CMakeLists.txt and STM32Toolchain.cmake files.
 To get all the things done right use *-DCMAKE_TOOLCHAIN_FILE=STM32Toolchain.cmake* command line option with CMake.